Interview with Jenna Ricker & Caroline Waterlow on 'Qualified' (2019)

 From l to r: Nina Krstic (producer), Waterlow, Guthrie, Ricker, and Greg Stuhr (producer).

-Interview with Jenna Ricker & Caroline Waterlow:
+Interview with Jenna Ricker & Caroline Waterlow

-WiR: Jenna, you have a background in narrative filmmaking.
+Woman in Revolt: Jenna, you have a background in narrative filmmaking.
 What made you want to get into documentary and why did you want to focus specifically on Janet Guthrie?

-JR: I think Janet's story is what led me into documentary.
+Jenna Ricker: I think Janet's story is what led me into documentary.
 I was handed her book by one of our producers and I devoured it; she's a really great writer.
 It was such a good story but so much story that you could see both a documentary and a narrative being made out of it.
 I felt like it would be best-served by getting a bunch of different voices in the mix and hearing about her experience firsthand.

 I had this relationship with Caroline Waterlow and our other producer, Nina Krstic, who had been doing some sports docs.
 After discussing it with them, I knew that we needed to make this documentary.